clintonboys/emma-chisit/README.md

 ## Emma Chisit
 ### A data-driven model for Australian federal and state elections

-26/3/15: This model is still in very early stages of development.
-I'm currently spending a lot of time building a poll database for state polls.
+See [this](http://www.clintonboys.com/emma-chisit/) page for a timeline of the project's progress.

-I. **Polling data**
+### I. Data.

+The model combines data from a number of different sources.
+The data from the model alone is probably an invaluable resource to people analysing Australian elections: I'm unaware of anywhere else all this data is stored in an accessible way.
+Most of the data for this project is not fully collected and this is still a work in progress.

-Federal polling data was obtained from the Phantom Trend's [github repository](https://github.com/PhantomTrend/ptcode) containing a wealth of federal poll data back to 2000.
+- **Federal polling data** was obtained from the Phantom Trend's [github repository](https://github.com/PhantomTrend/ptcode) containing a wealth of federal poll data back to 2000.

-For state polling data I had to spend countless hours mining the web.
+- For **state polling data** I had to spend countless hours mining the web:

     *Newspoll*.
 This is the easiest of the lot.
 Newspoll keeps fantastic online archives of its polls, federal and all six states, [here](http://polling.newspoll.com.au/cgi-bin/polling//display_poll_data.pl?url_caller=trend); the only difficulty is cleaning it all up into csv files.
 They all go back further than 2000 so I included the pre-2000 polls in other files.

     *Morgan*.
 All of Morgan's polls **are** available [here](http://www.roymorgan.com/findings) but finding them is a matter of fishing through their 39 000 findings.
 This took a while and is probably something I should have scraped, but this would have been a pretty tricky task.

     *ReachTEL*.
 The only ReachTEL data I could find is on their website [here](https://www.reachtel.com.au/blog/category/tags/new-south-wales) (and various other tags).
 ReachTEL has only been polling since around 2013 so it's probable these are all their polls.

-II. **Pollster weightings**

-The Python script `LoadData.py` contains a series of classes to load poll and election data.
-The script PollsterWeightings.py computes root-mean-square deviation errors for all contests polled, using the final poll released before the election, and averages over all contests.
-From this we compute the poll weightings we use in the full model.

-III. **Leader satisfaction data**

-Newspoll leader satisfaction data goes back to 1985.
-The file `data/sat.csv` contains the raw data cut and pasted from the Newspoll sat; `SatisfactionParser.py` converts it into the neater file `data/leader_satisfaction.csv` which also contains median poll dates.

-IV. **Runoff simulator**
+Both the federal and state polling data are stored in `/data/polling_data`.

+- **Marginal poll data** was obtained by scraping the Ghost Who Votes twitter feed.
+This mysterious feed is the most comprehensive source of Australian poll data that I could find online.
+The scraping and parsing code is stored in `data/ghost_who_votes`.

+- **Demographic data** was obtained from the ABS census repository websites and is stored in `data/demographic data`

+- **Leader satisfaction data** was scraped from the Newspoll history and is stored, together with the scraper and parser used, in `data/leader_sat_data`.

+- **Preference data** and **past election data** were obtained from the fantastic databases of the AEC: these are stored in `data/preference_data` and `data/election_data` respectively.

+- **Economic data** are also obtained from the ABS' collection of various economic data points.
+This data is not as regularly collected as I would like, so I have so far not incorporated it into the model and it is very incomplete.
+It is stored in `data/economic_data`.

+### II.
+Model components

+The Emma Chisit model is built from a number of pieces.
+The model is built entirely in Python.
+The early versions of most of the pieces are stored in the folder `version_1`.
+The file `SecondModel.py` contains the code I currently use to stitch the pieces together; this is frequently changing as I tinker with the model.

+- `ApplySwings.py` takes a dictionary of swings and applies them to seats.
+- `ClusterSeats.py` uses the *k*-means algorithm to cluster seats according to demographic variables.
+- `MarginalTrendAdjustments.py` makes adjustments to implied swings on certain seats which were polled individually.
+- `PollAggregator.py` takes a weighted aggregate of polls.
+- `Polls.py` contains the classes for polls and elections that the model uses.
+- `PollsterWeights.py` computes the accuracy weights for each pollster to be used in the aggregate.
-In `RunoffElection.py` we use primary vote data and historical preference data to simulate an election in a particular seat using the single transferable vote method with instant runoff voting, which is the electoral system used in most Australian lower houses.
+- `RunoffElection.py` uses primary vote data and historical preference data to simulate an election in a particular seat using the single transferable vote method with instant runoff voting, which is the electoral system used in most Australian lower houses.

-V. **Seat clustering**

-The file `ClusterSeats.py` uses k-means clustering to find clusters of similar seats for federal electorates.
-Currently using 2006 census data and 2007 seat labels.

-VI. **Poll aggregator**

-`PollAggregator.py` contains a number of functions for aggregating opinion polls and obtaining nationwide or statewide swing estimates for a nowcast.
-It can also combine national and statewide polls for a more informed national agreggate (research needs to be done to determine how useful or correct this is, and in what proportions).

-VII. **Swing calculator**

-`ComputeSeatSwings.py` translates the swings from the poll aggregator to the previous results on a seat-by-seat level, and then performs a runoff on these new results. ~
+- `Seats.py` contains the classes for seats and polling places that the model uses.

+### III.
+Coming attractions

+I'm working on a number of additional pieces for the model; these are outlined in [this](http://www.clintonboys.com/aus-election-model-9/) post.